 The festival of lights, Diwali or Deepavali, is one of the biggest festivals among the Hindu community of India.
-It is celebrated with great fervor and zeal, with lighting diyas, burning firecrackers, and decorating the house with rangoli.
+It is celebrated with great fervor and zeal, by lighting diyas, burning firecrackers, and decorating the house with rangoli.

 The Diwali celebration is a fusion of harvest seasons in India.
 It is recognized in the Padma Purana and the Skanda Purana, the two Sanskrit texts, which were finished in the second half of the first millennium CE.